 Correction of natural gas imbalances, cashouts and penalties on the Columbia Gulf System, or on any other natural gas transportation system, are the sole responsibility of Buyer whether caused by Buyer’s scheduling problems into the Columbia Gulf System, or differences between Natural Gas quantities scheduled to the Gas Delivery Point and actual quantities used to meet the Dispatch to Buyer (over burn or under burn), unless such penalty or cost is attributable to an imbalance caused by the heat rate being in excess of the Guaranteed Heat Rate, in which case such increment of imbalance penalties or costs shall be the responsibility of Seller.
 Furthermore, Buyer expressly agrees to reimburse Seller for penalties or other charges imposed by Columbia Gulf (and/or any other natural gas transportation system) on Seller as a result of Buyer’s imbalances.

-5.Commingling

-Buyer agrees that Seller may take delivery of natural gas at the Gas Delivery Point and commingle it with any quantities of Natural Gas delivered by Buyer, whether for use in a Unit and/or Units or otherwise.

 PART III.
 PAYMENTS/OTHER TERMS